andand/DEGEPRIME/README.md

 PrimerSeq:		Sequence of the selected degenerate primer.

-For more help and additional optional parameters for the scripts:
+For more help and additional optional parameters for the scripts, use -h:

  perl DegePrime.pl -h

  perl TrimAlignment.pl -h

  perl MakeRdpTaxonomy.pl -h

 ===============